emilythestrangee/myDFIR_SOC/Day 28 - Investigate Mythic Agent.md

 ![[Pasted image 20251020013515.png]]

-- In this table, we can see our Agent and some suspicious Powershell activities.
+- In this table, we can see some suspicious PowerShell activities.
 Let’s assume that the Agent doesn’t have that much of a suspicious name, but it’s still suspicious that an executable on Public Downloads is establishing a connection on an IP and HTTP port.
 Normally, I would check the IP on threat intelligence tools, but as it’s our Mythic server, it won’t show up.
 As I censored the Destination IP, you wouldn’t see, but the three processes on the table established a connection with the same IP (our mythic server) so that would give us a red flag too.
 This way, we already have a starting point, a suspicious executable and an IP address.

 ---